micahamd/batch-processor-chatbot/readme.md

-# 🚀 Multimodal Chatbot integrating OpenAI, Anthropic and Google models
+# 🚀 Multimodal Chatbot integrating OpenAI, Anthropic, Google and Mistral models

-A Multimodal Chatbot capable of deploying models from ChatGPT, Claude, and Gemini in a single interface.
+A Multimodal Chatbot capable of deploying models from ChatGPT, Claude, Gemini and Mistral in a single interface.
 The model can process text, images (with vision-capable models), documents, and audio (with whisper-1 only).
 The model generates text and images (using Dall-E) in a chat window display that can be saved as an HTML file.
 Features include multi-file batch processing, selective inclusion of the prior chat history in the prompt, and the optional inclusion of a context directory.

 ## 🌟 Features

-- 🤖 Implements ChatGPT, Claude, and Gemini models (at present).
+- 🤖 Implements ChatGPT, Claude, Gemini and Mistral models (at present).
 Additional developers/models can be included in the processor.py file.
 - 📄 Support for various document file types (DOCX, PDF, PPT, HTML), images, spreadsheets (XLS, CSV), audio.
 - 📁 Batch process multiple files from a user-provided directory.
 - 💬 Optional chat history integration into context window